 Over time, this can lead to more severe abscesses, which can be very painful and cause significant scarring to the skin as a result of the healing lesions.
 In some cases, the lumps can become infected with bacteria and cause a secondary infection.

 This can be very distressing for patients, as there is a constant series of lesions appearing one after the other immediately after the previous ones heal.
-Channels under the skin can also form to create a network underneath the skin that will ooze pus if ruptured.
+Channels under the skin can also form to create a network that will ooze pus if ruptured.
 Hidradenitis suppurativa is a chronic condition that requires constant management to maintain control over symptoms.

 - Underneath breasts